ChilliCream/graphql-platform/website/src/docs/hotchocolate/v13/server/http-transport.md

 ## Stripping nulls from response

-Per default the JSON in your GrahpQL responses contains `null`.
+Per default the JSON in your GraphQL responses contains `null`.
 If you want to save a couple bytes and your clients can handle it, you can strip these nulls from your responses:

 ```csharp
 var options = new HttpResponseFormatterOptions